jlafer/plugin-station-selector/README.md

 Enable and empower agent voice connectivity in a simple selection between native webRTC, PSTN and/or SIP endpoints.

-This Flex Plugin provides configurable support to update the agent's (worker) 'contact_uri' attributes while retaining perferences on current and past settings.
+This Flex Plugin enables agents to switch voice between WebRTC, a PSTN number or SIP endpoint.

+It is based on the fine work of cavila @ twilio.com.

 &nbsp;